Certificate of Incorporation Zimbabwe (CR2) — What It Is & How to Get One | RegisterCompany.co.zw

 Ready to Get Your Certificate?

-We handle the entire process — from name search to delivering your Certificate of Incorporation.
+We handle the entire process — name search to delivering your Certificate of Incorporation (CR2).
+Flat $150 for a Pvt Ltd or PBC, all government fees included.
+We do the filing; you receive the certificate.

 Frequently Asked Questions